janis-commerce/sls-api-upload/README.md

 *Default=[]*

-This is use to indicate accepted types for upload to s3.
+This is used to indicate accepted types for upload to s3.
+If you not define availableTypes, all types are valid.
 Example:

 ```js
 	...